UWRobotLearning/RISE-offline/README.md

-# videomimic-1.github.io
+# uwrobotlearning.github.io/RISE-offline

-This repository contains the source code for the VideoMimic website: https://videomimic.net/.
+This repository contains the source code for the RISE-offline website.